An Ancient Stacked Pancake Solution to Mean Curvature Flow: Preliminaries

+As pointed out in \cite{aag}, the Sturmian principle also holds for noncompact flows so long as their intersection set as a subset of spacetime is compact (which for us will always be the case).
+The following is another consequence of Sturmian theory for \eqref{rotsym_evol}; this and the next few statements are paraphrasings of parts of Theorems 1.1, 1.2 in \cite{aag}:

-\begin{thm}[Part of Theorem 1.2 in \cite{aag}] For compact, rotationally symmetric initial data $M_0$ with graphical profile function $\Gamma_0$ as indicated above, the number of critical points of $\Gamma_t$, as a graph over the axis of rotation, is non-increasing along the flow. \end{thm}
+\begin{thm} For compact, rotationally symmetric initial data $M_0$ with graphical profile function $\Gamma_0$ as indicated above, the number of critical points of $\Gamma_t$, in terms of distance to axis of rotation, is non-increasing along the flow. \end{thm}

 In the statement above, local minima correspond to ``necks'' and the content of Theorem \ref{aag_thm2} can be interpreted as saying these can pop out (or the local maxima can rush in), but no new necks can form.
-As is well known, singularities are ubiquitous in the flow.
-The next statement concerns these singularities:
+As is well known, singularities are ubiquitous in the flow; the following concerns these:

-\begin{thm}[Part of Theorem 1.2 in \cite{aag}] With $M_0$ as above, the singularities of $M_t$ will be mean convex and occur exactly along the axis of rotation.
-The number of singularities is bounded from above by the number of critical points of $\Gamma_0$. \end{thm}
+\begin{thm} With $M_0$ as above, the singularities of $M_t$ will be mean convex and occur exactly along the axis of rotation.
+The number of singularities (and hence singular times) is bounded from above by the number of critical points of $\Gamma_0$. \end{thm}

-The picture here is that ``typically'' singularities corresponding to local minima will be modeled on shrinking cylinders $S^{n-1} \times \mathbb{R}$, while those corresponding to local maxima will be modeled on shrinking spheres.
+The picture here is that typically singularities corresponding to local minima will be modeled (in terms of tangent flows) on shrinking cylinders $S^{n-1} \times \mathbb{R}$, while those corresponding to local maxima will be modeled on shrinking spheres.
 Of course, after singularities the flow may become disconnected, in particular when neckpinches occur, but when the flow is nonempty we will still refer to the profile curve as $\Gamma_t$.
-The last statement from \cite{aag} we give says essentially that the weak flows through such singularities are well defined:
+As already suggested by the notation above, the last statement from \cite{aag} we give says essentially that the weak flows through such singularities are well defined:

-\begin{thm}[Theorem 1.1 in \cite{aag}] For compact, rotationally symmetric initial data $M_0$ with graphical profile function $\Gamma_0$, the level set flow $M_t$ starting from $M_0$ is non-fattening and remains rotationally symmetric. \end{thm}
+\begin{thm} For compact, rotationally symmetric initial data $M_0$ with graphical profile function $\Gamma_0$, the level set flow $M_t$ starting from $M_0$ is non-fattening and remains rotationally symmetric.
+The flow will be smooth away form the axis of rotation. \end{thm}

+The following result gives good gradient estimates starting from bounded initial data which will be useful in the sequel.
+However we see that the bounds below depend on the height of the profile curve over the axis of rotation, which in our construction of old-but-not-ancient solutions we will take arbitrarily large: